niharjoshi/SparkLogAlertSystem/README.md

 ## Prerequisites, Installation & Deployment

-**A YouTube video documenting the deployment process can be found here:**
+**A YouTube playlist documenting the deployment process can be found here: https://www.youtube.com/playlist?list=PL0k75q4RIbeuLDnClDzYQ0gZvzSnBlZ8Q**

 We recommend cloning this repository onto your local machine and running it from the command-line using the interactive build tool **sbt**.